OfficeDev/open-xml-docs/docs/presentation/how-to-get-the-titles-of-all-the-slides-in-a-presentation.md

 ms.date: 11/01/2017
 ms.localizationpriority: medium
 ---
-# Get the titles of all the slides in a presentation (Open XML SDK)
+# Get the titles of all the slides in a presentation

 This topic shows how to use the classes in the Open XML SDK for Office to get the titles of all slides in a presentation